Media Liability Insurance protects media companies against lawsuits related to failures in professional services, and personal and advertising injury.

 Get a quote on Professional Liability Insurance

 For companies in the media industry, including broadcasters and podcasters, offline and online publishers, content and video creators, and those providing professional services, advice, or recommendations, lawsuits related to your work may be more commonplace now than ever.
 With the digitization of media, the widespread reach of the Internet, and the speed with which information can travel, a small mistake or error can, in short order, lead to a big problem for your clients.
 If customers feel they have been personally injured or have suffered financial losses as a result of your professional work, they may seek damages and file suit against your business.
-To protect against these types of risk, many media companies seek out the coverage provided by Media Liability Insurance.
+This is where Media Liability Insurance comes in.

 What is Media Liability Insurance?

 Media Liability Insurance protects media companies from the costs of lawsuits and damages related to their professional services.
 Media Liability Insurance is a type of professional liability insurance specifically designed for media businesses, protecting against lawsuits related to failures in professional services, in addition to covering personal and advertising injury.

 You may be familiar with personal and advertising injury coverage, as it is often included in general liability insurance.
 However, because their work is public, companies in fields like advertising, publishing, news, or web design are more at risk for personal and advertising injury lawsuits.
 Therefore, most insurance companies exclude these companies from the personal and advertising injury coverage provided in commercial general liability policies, resulting in the need for coverage via Media Liability Insurance.